Best Multivitamins for Athletes (2025 Guide)

 - Intense training increases requirements for vitamins C, D, B vitamins, zinc, and magnesium

-A quality multivitamin provides insurance against these gaps — not a replacement for whole food nutrition.
+A quality multivitamin provides insurance against these gaps — not a replacement for whole-food nutrition, and not a performance drug.
+Think of it as covering your bases so deficiencies don't quietly limit your progress.

 What Makes a Good Athletic Multivitamin?